the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 Let's approach the filter function in a different way this time.
 We want to define the filter argument, the function that is passed to the filter function, outside of the ES6 class component.
 There we don't have access to the state of the component and thus we have no access to the `searchTerm` property to evaluate the filter condition.
 We have to pass the `searchTerm` to the filter function and have to return a new function to evaluate the condition.
-That's called a higher order function.
+That's called a higher-order function.

-Normally I wouldn't mention higher order functions, but in a React book it makes total sense.
-It makes sense to know about higher order functions, because React deals with a concept called higher order components.
+Normally I wouldn't mention higher-order functions, but in a React book it makes total sense.
+It makes sense to know about higher-order functions, because React deals with a concept called higher-order components.
 You will get to know the concept later in the book.
 Now again, let's focus on the filter functionality.

-First, you have to define the higher order function outside of your App component.
+First, you have to define the higher-order function outside of your App component.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~